kai-vu/site/theses/index.md

 *Supervisor: Loan Ho (t.t.l.ho@vu.nl), Lise Stork (l.stork@vu.nl)*

 There are multiple project in the domain of argument mining with different objectives:
-- **Argumentation-based explenation from KGs** (MSc): the goal is to run Tableau on an DL-formalised ontology.
+- **Argumentation-based explanation from KGs** (MSc): the goal is to run Tableau on an DL-formalised ontology.
 - **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontology (DL-lite) for tabular data input and running the tableau algorithm to predict whether a case has a (non)violation.

 Rule mining, similarly to information extraction, aims at finding structures.
 In this case we want to learn rules that describe the data best to help us understand it better.
 There are multiple projects that involve rule mining: